achilleasmitos/lost_magic_reckoning/Documentation/Naming Conventions.md

 ## Type names
 Type names follow the [UpperCamelCase / PascalCase](https://en.wikipedia.org/wiki/Camel_case) scheme, where every name is one word that starts with a capital letter, and every sub-word inside it starts with a capital letter as well.
 Entities that belong to this category are: _enum types, enum values, type aliases, type template parameters, structs and classes_.

+#### Pointers
+Smart pointers to classes are named after their classes appending the type of pointer at the end (following the naming scheme of classes).
+For example, a smart pointer to the class `Creature` would be named `CreatureSharedPtr`.

 ## Namespaces

 Namespaces follow the [snake_case](https://en.wikipedia.org/wiki/Snake_case) scheme, like variables.